 What is Tokenization?

-Asset tokenization turns physical properties to blockchain-based digital tokens.
+Asset tokenization turns physical properties into blockchain-based digital tokens.

 These tokens represent a certain number of shares of a property.